The Artemis Collection

 Summer 2020 remote design intern project for the NASA Soft Goods Lab, Johnson Space Center (JSC).

 The Artemis Collection is a proposal for a series of garments to be worn by the crew of Artemis Missions II and III.
-The collection proposed was designed to optimize comfort and seamlessly incorporate additional utilities required for space travel.

 To support my research I was awarded the Rhode Island Space Grant.